RoySchor/personal-website/README.md

     ```
      ipconfig getifaddr en0
     ```
-3. Connect your mobile device to the same network and navigate to the provided IP address in your browser.
+3. Connect your mobile device to the same wifi-network and navigate to the provided IP address in your browser.